 When it comes to losing body fat, many informed doctors and nutritionists agree that Mother Nature has abandoned her earthbound sisters into a bleak zone of metabolic disadvantage.
 Yes, it’s much more difficult for women to take control of their physical forms and build the healthy and functional body of their dreams.

-Indeed, while most men respond readily to minor exercise and nutrition changes, women fight a slow uphill struggle to make similar improvements.
-Whereas men tend to evenly distribute body fat on their frames, women find added fat tends to distribute itself cruelly and uncomplimentarily on their hips and thighs.
+Indeed, while most men respond readily to trivial exercise and nutrition changes, women fight a slow uphill struggle to make similar improvements.
+Whereas men tend to distribute body fat on their frames evenly, women find added fat tends to spread itself cruelly and uncomplimentary on their hips and thighs.
 To worsen their struggle, women typically lack the hormones and enzymes to adequately “melt off” fat.
-Women’s lower level of muscle mass makes the metabolism of carbs less efficient and they are more susceptible to cravings for fattening sweets.
+Women’s lower level of muscle mass makes the metabolism of carbs less efficient, and they are more susceptible to cravings for fattening sweets.

 Steps to burn more fat better health

-Without a doubt, an aggressive strength/bodybuilding program is the major element for physical transformation.
+Without a doubt, an aggressive strength/bodybuilding program is the significant element for physical transformation.
 Hard training with weights provides an indispensable metabolic adjunct to a proper eating program.
 Lifting weights “turbo-charges” your metabolism, allowing women to ingest more calories while maintaining bodyweight and changing the proportion of muscle to fat.

 Weight training can have a profound effect on insulin resistance due to increased muscle mass.
 Insulin is the body’s primary storage hormone.
-Once foods are broken down, insulin directs nutrients (glycogen and amino acids) into either lean tissue (the liver and muscle) for fuel, or into the fat cells where energy is more readily stored as dimples of shapeless flab.
+Once foods are broken down, insulin directs nutrients (glycogen and amino acids) into either lean tissue (the liver and muscle) for fuel.

-Hard strenuous weight training increases the necessity of muscle glycogen as a major energy source.
-Depletion of your muscle glycogen stores on a regular basis causes more nutrients to be shuttled into muscle as opposed to your fat cells.
-This activates your metabolism so that you are burning more calories – even while you are at rest!
+Hard, strenuous weight training increases the necessity of muscle glycogen as a significant energy source.
+Depletion of muscle glycogen stores on a regular basis will shuttle more nutrients to into muscle as opposed to your fat cells.
+Then activates your metabolism so that you are burning more calories – even while you are at rest!